 Monday, 12:00.
 Grace, the CEO of ACME Corp, just finished her Q2 leadership meeting.
-The team decided it's time to build an integration with a major platform.
+The team decided it is time to build an integration with a major platform.
 An AI agent picks up the meeting summary and creates the first tickets.
 Grace's VP of R&D approves them over Slack and kicks off development.

-By now it's clear the nature of software engineering is undergoing a fundamental change.
+By now it is clear the nature of software engineering is undergoing a fundamental change.
 For decades, the industry focused on making humans more efficient at doing their job.
 We are now entering an era where the primary "workers" will be autonomous agents, and the primary role of the human is to make decisions.

 This is not speculative.
 Top-tier engineering organizations are already retooling for this.
 Stripe is deploying Minions for one-shot end-to-end coding tasks.
 Ramp built background agents to handle the repetitive toil that usually slows teams down.
-We see companies like Cursor moving toward cloud agents and a broader industry push toward background agents where models are "upstream", constantly proposing changes, and our pipelines are "downstream," acting as the high-fidelity filters for quality.
+We see companies like Cursor moving toward cloud agents and a broader industry push toward background agents where models are upstream, constantly proposing changes, and our pipelines are downstream, acting as the high-fidelity filters for quality.

-The data supports this: a METR study from early 2025 shows AI agents already performing at the level of experienced open-source developers on complex tasks.
+The data supports this.
+A METR study from early 2025 shows AI agents already performing at the level of experienced open-source developers on complex tasks.
 Industry leaders like Andrej Karpathy and Michael Truell point to a future where programming is less about syntax and more about managing these agents.
 As Boris Cherny put it, the shift is already here.

 The software development lifecycle has always been a series of handoffs.
 A ticket becomes a plan, a plan becomes a design, a design becomes code, code becomes a release.
 At each step, context is transferred from one person or team to the next, and some of it is inevitably lost.
 AI agents are about to change the mechanics of these handoffs.
 Not by replacing the people involved, but by carrying context forward more reliably, doing the repetitive parts faster, and freeing humans to focus on the decisions that actually require judgment.

-We're still in the very early days and engineers are ahead of the rest of the business but this is about to change.
-This article proposes a framework for thinking about where agents fit, what triggers them, what context they need, and critically, where humans interactions happen.
-Warning: It is opinionated(think about humans in the loop, handoffs, and feedback loops) where it should be and flexible(choose your own tools!) where your organization needs it to be.
+We are still in the very early days and engineers are ahead of the rest of the business, but this is about to change.
+This article proposes a framework for thinking about where agents fit, what triggers them, what context they need, and critically, where humans stay in the loop.
+It is opinionated where it should be (humans in the loop, handoffs, feedback loops) and flexible where your organization needs it to be (choose your own tools).

 The pipeline above reads top to bottom, but real work does not always move forward.
 Feedback loops are how the system self-corrects.
 Some loops are short and frequent, happening many times within a single ticket.
 Others are long, spanning the entire lifecycle when monitoring discovers something that needs new work.